-Summary: A false theory about the painting in Tallinn being a remnant of Lübeck's original painting from 1463.
+Summary: Part 7 of 7 about why the painting in Tallinn is not a remnant of Lübeck's original painting from 1463.

 The painting in Tallinn was restored between 1962-1964.
 In the process, the rest of Heise's claims were disproved: